 The Congo River was formerly known as Zaire River.
 The name was prevalent in the period between 1971 and 1997.
-The name change took effect from 1997 when Zaire changed its name to Democratic Republic of Congo (DRC).
+The name change took effect from 1997 when Zaire changed its name to the Democratic Republic of Congo (DRC).
 Following this change, the river was renamed after the country.
 Although it may be referred by its earlier name, the use of this term is declining over time.

 2. The largest river in Africa

 The Congo River takes the crown for being the largest river in Africa.
-The river is ranked as the 2nd largest in the world with the Amazon River being the largest.
+The river is ranked as the 2nd largest in the world with the Amazon River as the largest.
 Its large volumes of water remain constant throughout the year.
 The huge quantity is attributed to the many tributaries that feed the main river.
 They originate from different countries in the region.

 3. Most powerful river in the Continent